Olympus E-P2 versus Olympus E-5

 |Olympus E-1 (⇒ lft | rgt)||Four Thirds||4.9||2560||1920||no||-||-||-||-|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (720/30p).
+Many modern cameras cannot only take still pictures, but also record videos.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (720/30p).

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the E-5 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-P2 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Olympus E-P2 and Olympus E-5 along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+The following table reports on some other key feature differences and similarities of the Olympus E-P2, the Olympus E-5, and comparable cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Olympus E-P2 (⇒ rgt)||no||no||3.0||230||fixed||no||4000||3.0||no||YES|